 Remove the eggs from the pan and place in a bowl of ice water until cooled (5-10 mins).
 Roll each egg on the counter, applying moderate pressure in order to crack.
 Carefully peel the eggs, getting just under the first thin layer of membrane.
 Rinse as necessary to remove any remaining shell bits.

 Cut the eggs in half length-wise.
 Remove the yolks and place in a medium bowl, mashing with a fork until yolks are as smooth as possible.
 Set the whites aside.

-***At this point, I placed the whites in a baggies with paper towels to be assembled the next day.
-Everything was fine refrigerated overnight***
+***At this point, I placed the whites in baggies with paper towels to be assembled the next day.
+Everything is fine refrigerated overnight.***

 When you are ready to assemble eggs, add the remaining ingredients to the yolks.
 Using a fork, mash together until the mixture is smooth and fluffy.